 Your success in this course is important to me.
-I will be available to meet in person or virtually at the following times: Monday/Wednesday - 9:00am - Noon | Tuesday/Thursday - 11:00am - Noon | Friday - 9:00am - Noon To schedule an appointment please email at tswallace@ualr.edu.
+I will be available to meet virtually at the following times:

+Monday/Wednesday - 9:00am - Noon | Tuesday/Thursday - 11:00am - Noon | Friday - 9:00am - Noon

+To schedule an appointment please email at tswallace@ualr.edu and I will send you a virtual meeting invitation.

 All course content will be delivered during the scheduled classroom sessions by the Instructor, except in cases of a relevant guest speaker.
-Additional support is available via EIT Student Academic Services.
-To schedule a tutoring session visit https://ualr.edu/eit/tutor/.
+Additional support is available via CSTEM Student Academic Services.
+To schedule a tutoring session visit https://ualr.edu/cstem/students/tutor-request/.